 And then there is the everyday Italy that you haven't even started on yet!

-Have a great trip! almost 6 years ago
+Have a great trip! about 6 years ago

 I have been to both and I would definitely recommend Rome over Italy.
 I think it's much more beautiful and though the Duomo Cathedral is very impressive I think that's the only site I was really impressed by - whereas there are many in Rome.
 The Vatican, Trevi Fountain, Colosseum, Pantheon, St. Peter's Basilica are all amazing and worth visiting.